 \section{Conclusion}

-In this paper, we introduce an executable operational semantics of ST formalized in the K-framework.
-We present the semantics of the core features of ST, namely data types, memory operations, main control statements and function calls.
-Experiment results show that the proposed ST semantics has already covered the main core language features and correctly implements 26,137 lines of public ST code on Github.
-Furthermore, the applications of the proposed semantics in the testing and analysing of PLC compiler are discussed.
-By comparing and analyzing the execution results of OpenPLC and executable semantics, we found five bugs and some functional deficiencies in OpenPLC.
-In the future, we hope to further improve the definition of ST semantics to adapt to the programming environment provided by different vendors.
-Because the vendor may customize keywords ($\mathtt{Bit\;STRING}$ of GX Works2), add additional structures ($\mathtt{LABEL}$ of Siemens), and even extend ST widely (ExST of CODESYS) when implementing.
+In this paper, we introduced an executable operational semantics of ST formalized in the $\mathbb{K}$ framework.
+We presented the semantics of the core features of ST, namely data types, memory operations, its main control statements, and function calls.
+Our experimental results show that the proposed ST semantics has already covered the main core language features and correctly implements 26,137 lines of public ST code on GitHub.
+Furthermore, the application of the proposed semantics in testing and analyzing PLC compilers is discussed.
+By comparing and analyzing the execution results of OpenPLC and K-ST, we found five bugs and some functional deficiencies in OpenPLC.
+In the future, we hope to further extend K-ST to support the programming environments provided by different vendors.
+For example, vendors may customize keywords ($\mathtt{Bit\;STRING}$ of GX Works2), add additional structures ($\mathtt{LABEL}$ of Siemens), or even widely extend ST (ExST of CODESYS).